Carbon-Enhanced Metal-Poor star candidates from BP/RP Spectra in $Gaia$ DR3: Summary

-We briefly investigate a few of the properties of our sample including the binarity rate and the Galactic distribution.
-Specifically, we use the non-single stars flag provided in \gaia\ DR3 and compare the binarity rate of CEMP as a function of metallicity to carbon-normal stars.
-We also look at the distributions of the distances from the Galactic plane and the Galactic center of the CEMP stars compared to the carbon-normal stars.
-In general, we find that the the CEMP stars are father from the Galactic plane.
-In addition, we find they are generally farther from the Sun with a stronger tail towards larger radii.
+We briefly investigate a few of the properties of our CEMP candidate sample, including the metallicity distribution and the Galactic spatial distribution.
+As expected, the CEMP fraction increases with decreasing metallicity.
+In general, we find that the CEMP candidate stars tend to follow the distribution of metal-poor carbon-normal stars, and that they are farther from the Sun than metal-rich carbon-normal stars.

-In future work, we plan to look at the orbital properties of these stars as well as the rate of $s$-process enhancement.
-We plan to perform high-resolution follow-up of many of these targets in order to confirm our contamination rate, measure radial velocities, and determine $s$-process abundances.
+In future work, we plan to look at the orbital properties of a subset of these stars, as well as the rate of $s$-process enhancement.
+We plan to perform medium- and high-resolution spectroscopic follow-ups of many of these targets in order to confirm our contamination rate, measure radial velocities where needed, derive their dynamical properties (see, e.g., \citealt{Dietz2020,Dietz2021}), and identify chemo-dynamical groups (see, e.g., \citealt{zepeda2023}), and determine their neutron-capture abundances.
 We plan to specifically follow-up targets towards the central region of the Galaxy where the number of known CEMP stars is much lower.
-Following future \gaia\ releases, which will include many millions more BP/RP spectra, we expect to continue this work and again increase the known number of CEMP stars by orders of magnitude.
+Following future \gaia\ releases, which will include many millions more BP/RP spectra, we expect to continue this work and again increase the number of CEMP candidate stars.